Everest Gokyo Ri Trek

 Phakding – Namche Bazaar [3,440 m/11,283 ft]: 5 – 6 Hrs

-You will move towards Namche Bazaar alongside the Dudh Koshi River from here.
+From here, you will move towards Namche Bazaar alongside the Dudh Koshi River.
 We will walk past Chumao and Monjo, from where we will enter the Sagarmatha National Park.
-We will then follow a steep trail to the Sherpa town called Namche Bazaar, which includes: Accommodation, Breakfast, Lunch, and Dinner.
+We will then follow a steep trail to the Sherpa town of Namche Bazaar, which includes Accommodation, Breakfast, Lunch, and Dinner.

 Day 03